waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 7. Code the financial Risk Management API in your Node.js Application using the API developer Portal Documentation.

-## 2. Make Cognitive application using Watson Services
+## 2. Make a Cognitive application using Watson Services

 1. Integrate [IBM Watson Services] (APIs) from the Bluemix catalog.
 	![alt text](images/watsonServices.png "Watson services")